MaterializeInc/materialize/doc/user/content/administration/billing.md

   materialized views), resizing does **not** incur downtime.

 {{</ note >}}

-You must provision at least one cluster to power your workloads.
-You can then use the cluster to create the object ([indexes](/concepts/indexes/) and [materialized views](/concepts/views/#materialized-views)) that will provide you with always-fresh results.
-In Materialize, both indexes and materialized views are incrementally maintained when Materialize ingests new data.
-That is, Materialize performs work on writes such that no work is performed when reading from these objects.

 Clusters are always "on", and you can adjust the [replication factor](https://materialize.com/docs/sql/create-cluster/#replication-factor) for